What is blastomycosis?

 However, common sense dictates that strict hygiene should be followed when handling any draining lesions.
 Handlers should wear protective gloves and wash their hands thoroughly after contact with an infected animal.

-In most cases, the infected pet does not need to be segregated from the owner or other household pets.
-The true risk of infection to others probably comes from sharing the same environment where the original infection occurred (i.e. soil, etc.).
+In most cases, the infected pet does not need to be segregated from other people or pets in the family.
+The true risk of infection to others probably comes from sharing the same environment where the original infection occurred (i.e., soil).
 Because the Blastomyces organism may be harbored near your home, you should advise your family physician of your pet's diagnosis.

-If anyone in your family falls into one of the following categories, we would recommend that you consult with your physician:
+If anyone in your family falls into one of the following categories, consult with your physician: